-Your form must be handed in to Mrs Martin by Thursday 28th March.
+Your choices will be finalised and confirmed in the Summer term.
 After that it is possible to change your mind, but you need to realise that we do all of our planning based on what you tell us on your form.
 The later you leave it, the more likely it is that changes will not be possible.
 If you ask to change after the courses have started, this may be impossible.
+Year 9 students start their GCSE options in the Summer term, this allows students to discuss changes if needed.